90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: Brad Pitt and Angelina Jolie

-35. Which royal couple had a fairy-tale wedding on July 29, 1981?
+35. Question: Which royal couple had a fairy-tale wedding on July 29, 1981?

 Answer: Prince Charles and Princess Diana

-36. Which iconic Hollywood couple starred together in the film “Cleopatra” and fell in love during the production?
+36. Question: Which iconic Hollywood couple starred together in the film “Cleopatra” and fell in love during the production?

 Answer: Elizabeth Taylor and Richard Burton

-37. In the 1990 film “Pretty Woman,” what is the profession of Julia Roberts’ character, Vivian Ward?
+37. Question: In the 1990 film “Pretty Woman,” what is the profession of Julia Roberts’ character, Vivian Ward?

 Answer: A prostitute